 This new audio book series encompasses the American Mercury’s extensive coverage of the 1913 Frank trial.
 We are presenting the extensive arguments, both for the defense and the prosecution, in order and in full — a monumental, book-length project.
-Today’s presentation is the fifth section (of six) of Hugh Dorsey’s final statement.
+Today’s presentation is the sixth and last section of Hugh Dorsey’s final statement.

 Click on the “play” button to listen to the audio book, read by Vanessa Neubauer.